bautistaaa/narutoQL/README.md

 ![](https://media1.giphy.com/media/rrTXn4zEMp008/giphy.gif)
 ## Introduction

+This was built live on [twitch](https://www.twitch.tv/trash_dev) so it is far from perfect.

 This is a monorepo containing both the client site(documentation) and the graphql server.

 You can also view the live [documentation](https://narutoql.com/docs)